epcim/drone-chef-ci/README.md

 # drone-chef-ci
-an Dockerfiles for Chef.io/Drone.io CI environment
+Dockerfile for Chef.io/Drone.io CI infrastructure.

+Is executed by Drone.io, it's Docker in a Docker (DIND) so expose the outside docker using wrapdocker to a container when CI is executed using chef-dk and kitchen-ci.